huggingface/blog/text-generation-inference-on-inferentia2.md

 ### 1. Setup development environment

-We are going to use the `sagemaker` python SDK to deploy Mixtral to Amazon SageMaker.
+We are going to use the `sagemaker` python SDK to deploy Zephyr to Amazon SageMaker.
 We need to make sure to have an AWS account configured and the `sagemaker` python SDK installed.

 ```python
 !pip install transformers "sagemaker>=2.206.0" --upgrade --quiet